isiahArrufat/Safe-space_backend/readme.md

 # EXPRESS SERVER with Authentication

-You can use this backend and the [fronend](https://github.com/10-3-pursuit/auth-react-login) repo as starters for a full stack project that will include login and register.

-This app handles JWT, httpOnlyCookies and CSURF protection
+## Overview

+This auth-express-login project uses httpOnly cookies to securely store JWTs, protecting them from being accessed by client-side scripts and thus mitigating XSS risks.
+CSRF protection is implemented using the csurf middleware, which requires a valid CSRF token for state-changing requests, preventing CSRF attacks.
+Using httpOnly cookies is a step towards securing your application against such vulnerabilities.
+There are videos listed below that speak to each technology.

-It includes authroutes for Register, Login, Logout, and checking Authentication
+This app includes authroutes for Register, Login, Logout, and checking Authentication all handled in an `authController`

-This will allow you to setup Protected routes based on user being Logged In on the Client Side
+This will allow you to setup Protected routes on the front end, based on a user being Logged In on the Client Side

+## Getting Started

+You can use this backend along with the [react-login frontend](https://github.com/10-3-pursuit/auth-react-login) repo as starters for a full stack project that will include login and register.

+- Create a parent folder
+- `fork` both repos
+- `clone` both forked repos into the parent folder
+- Use the `env.example` to set up your postgresql database
+- Tables have been included for the user.
+- If you want the user to have other fields you must update the schema and seed files properly
+- There are commented areas in the code where you must replace things such as the database name etc.

 ### Security Videos